Dominikwigh/python-math/README.md

 There are four options to choose from to play.
 At the start of the game you are presented by a title with the text of "Welcome to math practice".
-Below the title is a text of "Enter your name to start the game" for the user to enter their name and then start the game. on the next part the user is greeted and have the options to choose what to play.
+Below the title is a text of "Enter your name to start the game" for the user to enter their name and then start the game.
+On the next part the user is greeted and have the options to choose what to play.
 When the user has selected a game they then get a question and have to answer, either if its correct or incorrect the user gets the result after they have put in a answer.
 They are also provided with a time of how long it took them to answer the question, but only if they get it right.
-To play agin the user has to run the program.
+To play agin the user has to run the program again.

 ---
 ## Project Goals ##